-19.1 (a) An allowance for reasonable travel time between an employee's regular headquarters and the training location at the beginning and the end of the training assignment will be allowed.
-Such time will be paid at the straight time rate of pay for their classification.
-A reasonable cost of meals incurred while traveling will be paid.

-(b) The Project may provide transportation or at its option authorize the employee to use their personal vehicle and reimburse them for the mileage at the current rate established by the Internal Revenue Service.

-(c) If it is impractical for an employee who attends a training class to return to their regular headquarters or to their living quarters each day, the Project shall provide them board and lodging or at its option reimburse them for lodging and the reasonable cost of meals.

-19.2 The Project agrees to implement a program that provides for reimbursement for tuition, books and related materials for employees who complete job-related courses, on a pre-approved basis, with a minimum of a "C" average grade.
+- 19.1 Overnight travel, travel during the workday, and other reasonable time spent traveling to courses or other training programs shall be compensated in accordance with the FLSA and the following guidelines.
+A reasonable cost of meals incurred while traveling will be paid. - a) For travel by vehicle, employees will be compensated for the actual time spent traveling at the base rate of pay, unless otherwise required by law. - b) For travel by air, employees shall be compensated for the number of hours of their regularly scheduled shift for the day of actual travel at the base rate of pay, regardless of the actual hours spent traveling. - 19.2 The Project may provide transportation or at its option authorize the employee to use their personal vehicle and reimburse them for the mileage at the current rate established by the Internal Revenue Service. - 19.3 If it is impractical for an employee who attends a training class to return to their regular headquarters or to their living quarters each day, the Project shall provide them board and lodging or at its option reimburse them for lodging and the reasonable cost of meals. - 19.4 The Project has a program that provides for reimbursement for tuition, books and related materials for employees who complete job-related courses, on a pre-approved basis, with a minimum of a "C" average or passing grade per class.

-20. ACKNOWLEDGMENT
+20. ACKNOWLEDGEMENT

 This MEMORANDUM OF UNDERSTANDING is not a contract and shall not be binding upon the Tri-Dam Project.
-It shall be submitted to the Joint Boards of Directors of the Oakdale Irrigation District and the South San Joaquin Irrigation District for their determination.
+It shall be submitted to the Joint Boards of Directors of the Oakdale Irrigation

+District and the South San Joaquin Irrigation District for their determination.
 The MEMORANDUM OF UNDERSTANDING shall take effect upon their adoption by resolution of the Joint Boards of Directors of the Oakdale Irrigation District and the South San Joaquin Irrigation District and all provisions of the current MEMORANDUM OF UNDERSTANDING shall remain in effect unless changed by the Joint Boards of Directors in accordance with the provisions of the Government Code of the State of California.